cainhill/render-engine/README.md

 ## Description

+## Description

+This script runs a lightweight Python rendering engine inside a Docker container that automates video editing via a Flask webhook API.
+When an HTTP POST request hits `http://render-engine:5000/render`, the engine scans the `/data/manifest/` directory for CSV files.
+It automatically skips any manifests where the output video already exists and the CSV hasn't changed.
+For new or modified files, it processes the entries by slicing, rotating, and resizing source videos into temporary cache clips (`/data/cache/`), before seamlessly combining them into finished 720p videos saved inside the `/data/dest-videos/` directory.

 This script runs inside a Docker container to trim, resize, rotate, and combine video files.

 At a high-level, this script: